Landscape

 In science there is a putative separation between quantum physics and the older Newtonian 'classic' worldview that mirrors the supposed division of art into 'abstract' and 'figurative' practices.
 As 'classic' physics is still used in engineering and most science, so figurative art (including landscape pictures) is still popular a hundred years after Cubism.
 Actual landscapes that have historically (in landscape art) represented abstract ideas of beauty, the sublime and the picturesque are now altered by industry, agriculture and climate change.
 The transformation is like the uncanny aberrations of nature in science fiction.

-Particles made visible
+Particles made visible in a cloud chamber |

 Art now exists on a spectrum of engagement.
 At one end is the multi-millionaire who collects the work of 'pop star' artists and at the other end is the 'art worker' employed in community art or art therapy.
 From being a potential agent of social change, the Avant Garde has become a marketing vehicle for the high-end art market.
 The artists supplying this market are cast as philosopher-poets achieving insight through experimental and extended techniques.
 For the majority of art school graduates a career in community arts is a possibility - enabling the self-expression of individuals from challenging backgrounds.
 Between these extremes the more numerous consumers of art continue to receive the tradition of landscape art as 'heritage'.

+1) Chloroplasts, the site of photosynthesis in plants.
+Genetic engineering could increase their efficiency by 20% - creating the possibility of enhanced removal of C02 from the atmosphere.
+2) Meat from cells cultured in a laboratory.
+3) Thermonuclear fusion in the MAST 'spherical' tokamak at Culham in Oxfordshire.
 We may be living during a 'hinge period' of history as revolutionary as the renaissance.
 The 20th century revealed hidden nature as if it were a dream, and the 21st century the means to undo the accidental changes brought about in nature could bring large areas of the world under artificial control.
-Just as renaissance art, exploration and science were related, so the Anthropocene era will require the cultural identity of nature to be a subject for art.
+Just as renaissance art, exploration and science were related, so the Anthropocene era will require the cultural identity of nature to be a subject for art. |

 https://www.blurb.com/b/10762175-utopias-10-landscape-and-science-fiction